Menopause and HIV

 - Taking Care of Yourself

 Menopause is a normal part of a woman's life.
 Often called "the change of life," it refers to that point in time when a woman's menstrual periods stop.
-Perimenopause is the time of transition leading up to a woman's final menstrual period; it involves a series of body changes that can last from one to several years.
+Perimenopause is the time of transition leading up to a woman's final menstrual period; it involves a series of bodily changes that can last from one to several years.
 Once your body has completed these changes, and you have not had your period for 12 months in a row, you have passed through menopause.

 The changes of menopause begin when your ovaries (female reproductive organs containing eggs) naturally begin to slow down the making of the female sex hormones, estrogen and progesterone.
 When you near menopause, estrogen levels drop.
 You stop having regular cycles and eventually you can no longer get pregnant.

 A woman can usually tell she is getting close to menopause because her periods start changing.
-During this time of perimenopause, hormone levels rise and fall unevenly, and you may experience symptoms such as
+During this time of perimenopause, hormone levels rise and fall unevenly, and you may experience symptoms such as:

 - Increasingly irregular periods:

-- Different in frequency (how often)
+- Change in frequency (how often)

-- Different in duration (how long)
+- Change in duration (how long)

-- Different in amount (lighter or heavier)
+- Change in amount (lighter or heavier)